SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 have a higher precedence than the addition operator (``+``).
 As a result, they are both evaluated before the addition is considered.

-However, multiplication and remainder happen to have the *same* precedence as each other.
+However, multiplication and remainder have the *same* precedence as each other.
-To work out the exact evaluation order to use, we therefore also need to look at their associativity.
+To work out the exact evaluation order to use, you also need to consider their associativity.
 Multiplication and remainder both associate with the expression to their left.
-You can think of this as adding implicit parentheses around these parts of the expression, starting from their left:
+Think of this as adding implicit parentheses around these parts of the expression, starting from their left:

 .. testcode:: evaluationOrder